 - Leaders receive a customised leadership competencies for succession planning (I.e., identifying potential employees for leadership positions)

-Also Read: 9 step checklist for choosing a Performance Management System
+Also Read: 9 factors to consider before choosing a Performance Management System

-Note: The 360-degree feedback sample questions are used to collect a specific collection of data.
-Thus, the questions cannot be left open-ended.
+Note: The sample for 360 feedback questions are used to collect a specific collection of data.
+Thus, the feedback questions cannot be left open-ended.
 Since the responses may be biased, scattershot and will offer no useful interpretation.
 MCQs, yes/no questions, or drop-downs should be used.

 The following are some instances of open-ended questions: